 Your arteries are the foundation of your cardiovascular health.
 After all, most heart problems don’t begin with the heart itself.
 Rather, they initially occur in the arteries surrounding the heart.

 The inner lining of your arteries is called the endothelial lining.
-You can either have a paper-thin version or a stainless steel version.
-These versions correspond to the maze metaphor we talked about earlier.
-With the paper-thin version, your blood vessels are more prone to inflammation from toxins that come through your bloodstream.
+You can either have a strong version or a weak version.
+These versions correspond to the teflon metaphor we talked about earlier.
+With the weak version, your blood vessels are more prone to inflammation from toxins that come through your bloodstream.

 This is why some people can smoke and eat unhealthy food and still live to be 90, while others with these same bad habits start having cardiovascular issues in their 40s.
 The difference is the strength of the endothelial lining.

 Sometimes, your body responds to inflammation in the arteries by deploying cholesterol, which is meant to mitigate the damage caused by toxins in the bloodstream.
 Eventually, this can lead to high cholesterol, which can result in a heightened risk of heart disease.

 How your genes affect your arteries